VincentWei/mg-tests/drm-engine/README.md

-# Test code for DRI engine
+# Test code for DRM engine

 ## Introduction

-This test program covers the `dri` NEWGAL engine of MiniGUI 4.0.0.
+This test program covers the `drm` NEWGAL engine of MiniGUI 4.0.0.
-It implements a sub driver of `dri` engine for `i915` GPU, and gives an example to exploit the GPU's accelerated rendering
+It implements a sub driver of `drm` engine for `i915` GPU, and gives an example to exploit the GPU's accelerated rendering
 capabilities:

 * Allocating and freeing memory from GPU for a hardware accelerated MiniGUI surface.
 * Filling a rectangle in the hardware surface with a solid pixel value.
-* Bliting pixels on a source surface to a destination surface with alpha or color-key enabled.
+* Blitting pixels on a source surface to a destination surface with alpha or color-key enabled.

 Please make sure to install `libdrm-dev` package to your Linux system: